 Engagement

-Example: A fitness coach shares workout videos using Engagement campaigns to build a community and establish authority before promoting paid programs.
+Example: A fitness coach runs workout videos as Engagement ads to build a following and establish authority before promoting paid programs.

 Objective 04